Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Perturbative response theory for weakly collisional plasma

 \section{Perturbative response theory for weakly collisional plasma}

 A plasma is characterized by the DF or phase space ($\bx,\bv$) density of charged particles, $f(\bx,\bv,t)$.
 Typically, the electrons are much less massive and thus more mobile than the ions, and are the dominant drivers of plasma oscillations.
-Hence, we shall restrict ourselves to the study of the evolution of the electron DF.
+Hence, we shall restrict ourselves to the study of the evolution of the electron DF, with the ions forming a stationary, homogeneous and cold background.
 The general equations governing the evolution of a (non-magnetized) electrostatic plasma are the Boltzmann-Poisson equations.
 The Boltzmann equation,

 is a conservation equation for the DF.
-Here, $e$ is the magnitude of electric charge and $m$ is the electron mass. $C[f]$ denotes the collision operator, $\Phi_\rmP$ is the electrostatic potential of an external perturber, and $\Phi$ is the self-potential of the plasma, which is sourced by the electron DF via the Poisson equation:
+Here, $e$ is the magnitude of electric charge and $m$ is the electron mass. $C[f]$ denotes the collision operator, $\Phi_\rmP$ is the electrostatic potential of an external perturbation, and $\Phi$ is the self-potential of the plasma, which is sourced by the electron DF via the Poisson equation: